 Elevation Partners is a private equity firm, which means that the company accepts money from investors, invests it and keeps a percentage of the profits (much like a hedge fund).
 Elevation Partners also likely charges an annual fee.

 Bono has some of his own money invested in the company, and he also receives a share of the firm's profits.
 The company has done well with its Facebook and Yelp investments, but it also lost money on Forbes and others.

 Bono would receive a share of any of the company's profits.
-Let's assume that Elevation Partners is currently up 50% after their successful Facebook and Yelp investments.
-Let's assume that there are $500 million in total profits.
+Let's assume that there are $3 billion in total profits.

-Assuming that Elevation Partners receives 20% of any profits (which is standard), the managing partners would receive $100 million.
-However, there are reportedly six other managing partners at Elevation Partners aside from Bono, so this $100 million would likely have to be split seven ways (assuming that each managing partner receives an equal share of the profits).
+Assuming that Elevation Partners receives 20% of any profits (which is standard), the managing partners would receive $600 million.
+However, there are reportedly six other managing partners at Elevation Partners aside from Bono, so this $600 million would likely have to be split seven ways (assuming that each managing partner receives an equal share of the profits).
 Sure, Bono almost surely has some of his own money invested in Elevation Partners as well - let's assume that he invested $20 million.
-If Elevation Partners managed to achieve a 50% return, Bono's investment would be worth $30 million, and his share of the profits (assuming profits of $500 million) would likely be about $13.5 million.
+Bono's investment might be worth $100 million and his share of the profits (assuming profits of $3 billion) would likely be about $85.7 million.